 With Diwali just around the corner, requests from Hubby Dear and Little Dude have started pouring in!
-Diwali season is the ONE time in the year where I happily fill my trusty cast-iron kadhai with oil and deep fry to my heat’s content.
-Amongst our regular annual treats like Namakpare, Shakkarpare, Mathris, and Samosas, Gujiyas are the ones I’m usually most excited for!
-This is the ONE thing that the whole family – even my parents and siblings, request me to make year in and year out.
+Diwali season is the ONE time in the year where I happily fill my trusty cast-iron kadhai or wok with oil and deep fry to my heart's content.
+Amongst our regular annual treats like Namakpare, Shakkarpare, Mathris, and Samosas, this Gujiya recipe is one I'm usually most excited for!
+This is the ONE thing that the whole family - even my parents and siblings, request me to make year in and year out.

 I have to be honest, when I first thought of making a batch of Gujiyas a few years ago, I was scared and had absolutely no idea what I was getting myself into.
 I had this vision of me spending the entire day over the stove frying a small batch barely enough to feed the three of us.
 Little did I know, that once I got started, it would soon become a tradition I would look forward to every festive season.

 To make it easier on myself, I usually break up the process into two days.
 I make the filling a day earlier and store it in the fridge.
 The dough gets done in my stand mixer and allowed to rest for 30 minutes.
 Then I set aside a couple of hours to form the pastries and fry them as I go along.
 If you so wish, you can freeze the filled pastries before deep-frying and store them for when you're ready.